Doenet/service/API.md

 ### GET /learners/:user/worksheets/:worksheet/state/:uuid

-Fetch page state for the given worksheet; this establishes a diffsync shadow, tied to the given uuid.
+Fetch page state for the given worksheet and user; this establishes a diffsync shadow, tied to the given uuid.

 (The storage event fires when other tabs makes changes to localStorage.
 This is quite handy for communication purposes.)

 The server stores page state in mongo, but the shadows are stored in redis.

+### GET /worksheets/:worksheet/state/:uuid

+Fetch the **global** page state for the given worksheet.

 ### PATCH /learners/:user/worksheets/:worksheet/state/:uuid